 Jack Constantine, the Inventor and Chief Digital Officer’s statement reads, “as an inventor of bath bombs, I pour all of my efforts into helping people switch off, relax and pay attention to their wellbeing.
 Social media has become the antithesis to this aim, with algorithms designed to keep people scrolling and stop them from switching off and relaxing.”

 This statement, as well as their protests, petitions and instore culture, are a testament to Lush being relentless at living their values.
 Therefore, as a business it is important to define your values and find ways of showing them.

 It is easier said than done to go completely offline.
-However, if done with a well thought out strategy in hand it could work.
+However, if done with a well-thought-out strategy in hand it could work.
 Having said that, so far social media advertising is still going strong, lighting up our feeds and connecting brands with their audiences.

 If you need some help with your marketing strategy, feel free to reach out to our team.